brandonliu/ros/Coop/riverbay_tv.md

 <img src="riverbay_tv_files/figure-gfm/unnamed-chunk-6-1.png" width="100%" />

-### Standard deviation of vote proportions of new votes for each candidate
+Standard deviation of vote proportions of new votes for each candidate.

 ``` r
 v <-